Heyat Mahmud: Literary career

 Mahmud has written four poetry compositions.
-As a resident of Ghoraghat, his works have strong influences from the Rangpuri dialect and the Persian-influenced Dobhashi register.
+As a resident of Ghoraghat, his works have strong influence from the Persian-influenced Dobhashi register of Middle Bengali.
 His earliest found book, titled Jangnāmā (1723), narrates the Battle of Karbala in zari style.
 In 1732, he wrote Sarbabhedbāṇī which contains proverbial statements.
 He collected the material from Mafrehul Qulub, a Persian translation of the Panchatantra.
 Shabnam Begum refers to the book as Chittya-Uththan and claims that it was a Persian translation of the Hitopadesha.
 Hitaggyānbāṇī was composed in 1753, and explores Islamic ethics.
 Mahmud's magnum opus Āmbiyābāṇī (1758) covers the Stories of The Prophets from Adam to Muhammad.

 Death and legacy

 Mahmud died on 17 February, presumably in the year 1760.
 He was buried in a mazar (mausoleum) in his home village, Jharbishila.
 Every year since then, his urs is commemorated by the locals.
 His works became known to the mainstream through the efforts of Maulvi Mansuruddin.

 A memorial center has been set up at the initiative of the Dinajpur District Council.
 In Mahmud's honour, a building of the Begum Rokeya University was named Kabi Heyat Mahmud Bhaban.